runcitadel/blog/posts/one-year-of-citadel/index.md

 ### What's coming today

-Today, we are releasing Citadel 0.1.0.
+Today, we are announcing Citadel 0.1.0.
 While this is not a very big update, we still introduced some notable features:

 **Searching for apps in the app store**